mrpbennett/interviews/README.md

 ### Question:

 Using the above curl command, how would you test a list of 10 domains (these don't have to be real domains) with the same variable values?
 What steps could you take to achieve this?
 Can you share your screen and show us within a text editor?
+Or tell us the logic you may use to achieve the end goal.

 #### Hint!
 Bash, Python.....AI